sinkthemall/Do-an-mat-ma-hoc/README.md

 ### Scenario
 - Asymmetric ciphers are used to transfer shared-key (reason for this is because most of asymmetric ciphers are time-consuming as it costs a lot to compute and transfer ciphertext)
 - Asymmetric ciphers are also the core of DSA (Digital Signature Algorithm), it is used to sign, protect the interity of contracts.
-- Weak implementation or using it wrong could lead to secret key reveal, or decryption of ciphertext without secret key, even forged signature on fake contracts.
+- Weak implementation or misuse could lead to secret key reveal, or decryption of ciphertext without secret key, even forged signature on fake contracts.

 ### Goal
 - Summary of AES's security in protecting information nowadays.